AltSysrq/ensync/README.md

 ### Reconciliation

-As the three streams are iterated, items are intersected by their name, and the resulting tuples are _reconciled_, producing zero to two outputs on each stream and performing operations on the server and client as needed.
+As the three streams are iterated, files are intersected by their name, and the resulting tuples are _reconciled_, producing zero to two outputs on each stream and performing operations on the server and client as needed.

-The exact behaviour of reconciliation is dependent on the _sync mode_ of the item.
+The exact behaviour of reconciliation is dependent on the _sync mode_ of the file.
 A sync mode is notated like "cud/cud", using hyphens instead of letters to indicate "off", lowercase letters for "on", and uppercase letters for "force".
 The six settings are: sync inbound create, sync inbound update, sync inbound delete, sync outbound create, sync outbound update, sync outbound